The Thaba Tholo hands-on rhino conservation experience

 As part of our vision, we have made it possible for wildlife enthusiasts to take part in a hands-on conservation experience with rhinos.

 This once-in-a-lifetime opportunity lets you take part in activities usually reserved for vets, rangers and wildlife specialists.
 In doing so, you will get on-the-ground, first-hand knowledge of their behaviours, personalities and characteristics.
-Best of all, by getting involved with hands-on conservation you are assisting with an additional revenue steam to conserve these magnificent animals.
+Best of all, by getting involved with hands-on conservation you are assisting with an additional revenue stream to conserve these magnificent animals.

 Look forward to these activities you will be able to experience in the African bushveld: